President's Cabinet

 The President's Cabinet is composed of the senior leadership of the college, including deans, associate deans, vice presidents and members of the president's senior staff.
 The cabinet meets regularly to address issues that impact Cooper Union.
 The meetings afford the Cabinet opportunities to discuss areas for collaboration, make recommendations to the President, discuss strategic plans and assist in the implementation of Cooper Union's overall mission.
 The members of the Cabinet include:

-Nada Ayad, associate dean, Faculty of Humanities and Social Sciences
+Nada Ayad, acting dean, Faculty of Humanities and Social Sciences

-Adriana Farmiga, acting dean of the School of Art
+Adriana Farmiga, dean of the School of Art

 Mindy Lang, creative director